Call for Highlights - ISMB 2016

 - Additional contact information (for presenter).

-- 250-word limited abstract-like argument that explains the impact and importance of this work.
+- 250-word limited justification-like argument that explains the impact and importance of this work.

 - Sources of original publication(s) (Year, Journal, Vol., pages).